scalawithcats/scala-with-cats/src/pages/types/opaque.typ

 }
 ```

-At some point we'll almost certainly need to convert from our opaque type back to its underlying type.
+We'll almost certainly need to convert from our opaque type back to its underlying type at some point in our code.
 I've seen a few conventions for naming such a method; `value` and `get` are popular.
-However, I prefer a more descriptive `toType`, replacing `Type` with the concreate type name,
+However, I prefer a more descriptive `toType`, replacing `Type` with the concrete type name,
 as this extends to conversions to other types.
 For `EmailAddress` this means an extension method `toString`, as shown below.
 Notice that the method simply returns the `address` value,